MOm incubator is a collapsible and transportable infant incubator designed for critical infant care in conflict areas and underserved regions.

 – Easily cleaned materials and replaceable body intended to minimize infection risk

-– Runs on main power and utilizes a rechargeable battery
+– Runs on mains power and utilizes a rechargeable battery

 A video about the device is available on the mOm website.

 Experts advise that critical design features include alarms as incubators’ main purpose is thermal regulation, so the newborn can bootstrap weight gain. (ie. nutrition given to the newborn need not be used to keep warm, but for growth/weight gain/making fat deposits – so thermal regulation can become self-sustaining).
 While hypothermia is the condition everyone aims to avoid, even the onset of cold stress is enough to cause damage to the weight gain process, hence early detection of this is necessary.
 So, frequent alarms that can be customized are necessary.
 Additionally, the accuracy of temperature display and control are essential.
 As a rule of thumb, the accepted levels are +/-0.1 deg C. Even to the untrained user, an indicator that the incubator is ON and functioning properly is important.